qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_gui.rst

 ===========

 3D visualization support is offered through the 3D map view.
-You create and open a 3D map view via :menuselection:`View -->`
+You can create, manage and open 3D map views via :menuselection:`View -->` :menuselection:`3D Map Views`.

-|new3DMap| :menuselection:`New 3D Map View`.
+#.
+By clicking on |new3DMap| :menuselection:`New 3D Map View` you can create a new 3D map view.
    A floating QGIS panel will appear.
+   You can see it with related explanations in :ref:`The 3D Map View dialog <figure_3dmapview>`.
+#.
+By clicking on :menuselection:`Manage 3D Map Views` you get in the 3D Map Views Manager.
+   Here you get the ability to open, duplicate, remove and rename 3D map views.
+#.
+If you created one or more 3D map views, you see them listed in :menuselection:`3D Map Views`.
+   You can turn them on and off by clicking on.
+They will be saved by saving the project, even if they are turned off.

+When you clicked on |new3DMap| :menuselection:`New 3D Map View` it has the same extent and view as the 2D main map canvas.
 The panel can be docked.

-To begin with, the 3D map view has the same extent and view as the 2D main map canvas.
 A set of navigation tools are available to turn the view into 3D.

 .. _figure_3dmapview: